MarcyLeite/flower-dance-omzsh/readme.md

 # Flower Dance Oh My ZSH Theme
 Tired of a black screen with white text?
 Or a purple one, with some colors, but no personality?
-Flower Dance is a custom theme for [https://ohmyz.sh/](Oh My ZSH) that makes your shell exprience fun without so much polution!
+Flower Dance is a custom theme for [Oh My ZSH](https://ohmyz.sh/) that makes your shell exprience fun without so much polution!

 ## Features and behaviors
 Prompt left size: